anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 #### Abraia

 I had never heard [abraia](https://abraia.me/) optimizer before writing this article, but I decided to add it in last second.
-I did have on image return corrupted, which I ended up removing from the test.
+I did have an image return corrupted (at 37 bytes) [https://unsplash.com/photos/7ACuHoezUYk](https://unsplash.com/photos/7ACuHoezUYk).

 #### ImageOptim

-Something to keep in mind is that, according to their website, their app doesn't do lossy compression by default.
+According to their website, their app doesn't do lossy compression by default.
 Also, their app isn't on the App Store, so you need to download it from the website.

 ### Comparing compression

-We'll have three different jpeg images to compress.
+We'll have four different jpgs images to compress.
 The output size *and* quality of the resulting image will be compared between the compressors.
 Each section will have a comparison tool, where the left side will show the original image, and the right will show the compressed version.

 #### SSIM